MKrale/ATM/AM_Gyms/readme.md

 This folder contains the following RL-environments used in the paper:

-- uMV.py and uMV2.py  : the custom toy environments defined in the paper;
+- uMV.py and uMV2.py  : the custom toy environments Lucky-Unlucky and A-B;
+- SnakeMaze.py        : the SnakeMaze environment;
-- DroneInCorridor.py  : the custom drone environmnet defined in the paper;
+- DroneInCorridor.py  : the custom drone environmnet;

+Some precomputed version of these environments are stored in the 'Learned_Models' folder.
-Furthermore, it contains the following additional files:
+Furthermore, this folder contains the following additional files:

-- AM_Env_wrapper        : a wrapper class to add measuring functionality to openAI gyms;
+- AM_Env_wrapper .py       : a wrapper class to add measuring functionality to openAI gyms;
 - ModelLearnerV2.py     : a class to learn the dynamics of an environment, i.e. transition function, rewards, done-states & Q-values (as well as ModelLearner.py, a previous version);
 - AM_Tables.py          : a class to represent and import/export model;
 - ModelLearner_Robust   : a class to compute RMDP dynamics;